 Image: The Walter Carter Funerals 125 years anniversary book.

 Today Walter Carter Funerals employs a growing team of industry professionals, all of whom are committed to our philosophy of caring for families at their time of greatest need.
-Dale’s children – Matthew and Emma Maroney (6th generation) – play an active role in the business.
-As we look to our 130th year, we're committed to excellence in everything we do and look forward to continuing to serve the community into the future.
+After 130 years, we remain committed to excellence in everything we do and look forward to continuing to serve the community into the future.

 Image: Dale Maroney, CEO of Walter Carter Funerals.